YewXuan98/50.007Project2021/README.md

 Sentiment  F: 0.4005
 ```

-We have attempted to extend this model such that our transitions depend on the previous 3 states instead, but
+We have attempted to extend this model such that our transitions depend on the previous 3 states instead (as seen in the files labeled part 4b),
-we have found that this does not meaningfully affect our F scores.
+but we have found that this does not meaningfully affect our F scores.